Turn your Dream Admit into Reality

 Campus Environment

-• Student-run clubs related to engineering, entrepreneurship, and leadership
+• Clubs related to engineering, business, leadership, and entrepreneurship

-• Events like hackathons, product challenges, and speaker series
+• Events like hackathons, pitch competitions, speaker series, and startup challenges

 Living in the Bay Area